UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 A “Fixed Rate” plan only fixes the energy charge part of your bill.
 The delivery charges from your local utility (like Oncor or CenterPoint) can change twice a year, affecting your total bill regardless of whether you choose TXU or Discount Power.

 If powering your home with green energy is a priority, TXU Energy generally has the edge in variety.
-They frequently offer plans like “Free Nights & Solar Days” or 100% renewable energy plans sourced from Texas wind and solar farms.
+They frequently offer an environmentally mindful choice with 100% renewable energy plans sourced from Texas wind and solar farms.
 They also have established solar buyback programs for homeowners with panels.
+Discount Power focuses on standard supply plans to keep costs low, though you can verify the renewable content percentage of any plan by visiting the official Power to Choose website when researching Power to Choose Texas providers.

 Illustration comparing Discount Power for high energy usage and TXU Energy for stable rates.